· Updated

 Every Davis weather station owner already has a place to see their data online: weatherlink.com.
 It is free, it works out of the box, and it shows your live conditions with no setup required.
 So why would anyone pay for a weather website?

 - Your own design.
 The layout is fixed.
-You cannot change the colours, fonts, header, or branding.
+You cannot change the colors, fonts, header, or branding.

 - Your own domain.
 Your page lives at a weatherlink.com subdirectory, not a domain you control.